ZePedroResende/MMB/README.md

 # MMB
-Small twitter client for cli writen in haskell
+Small twitter client for cli written in haskell